-This Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure (if applicable) and applicable riders, may be amended by us upon written notice to the Subscriber at least thirty (30) days prior to any material change in your covered benefits.
+This Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure (if applicable) and applicable riders, may be amended by us upon 30 days written notice to your Employer Group.
 Amendments do not require the consent of Members.

 This Benefit Handbook, the Schedule of Benefits, Prescription Drug Brochure (if applicable), applicable riders and amendments comprise the entire contract between you and the Plan.
 The responsibilities of HPHC to the Member are only as stated in those documents.
 They can only be modified in writing by an authorized officer of the Plan.
 No other action by us, including the deliberate non-enforcement of any benefit limit shall be deemed to waive or alter any part of these documents.